MC-Franco-de-Leon/Stack-Exchange-Data-Dump/README.md

 * The graph of Ethereum appears later in 2015, which make sense according to its official appearence in July 2015.

-* From 2016-2018 there are more questions/answers about Bitcoin and Ethertum than questions/answers about economics in general, with a notorius maximum at the end of 2017
+* From 2016-2018 there are more questions/answers about Bitcoin and Ethereum than questions/answers about economics in general, with a notorius maximum at the end of 2017

 * From 2013-2018 the amount of questions/answers about economics has remain about 150-250 per month
 ## Flow chart of questions/answers for top 3 users